-How often you need to change your baby depends largely on your baby and his/her needs.
+How often you need to change your baby depends largely on your baby and their needs.

 Some babies have very delicate skin and need changing the minute they wet their nappy, otherwise they will get red and sore because of the ammonia that is released when they pee.
 Others seem tougher and are fine to be changed before or after every feed.
 All babies need to be changed when they dirty their nappy to prevent nappy rash developing due to the bacteria in their stools.

 As far as the nappy is concerned the more absorbent the nappy, the less frequent you will need to change.
 Which is why it is well worth investing in a good washable nappy system.

 As a rough guideline:

 Newborns need to be changed around 10-12 times a day and before or after every night feed.

 Babies under 6 months need to be changed 8-10 times a day (around every 2½ hours) and before/after every night feed.
 This can be increased to every 4 hours when your baby starts to drop night feeds and gets older.

 Babies/toddlers over 6 months need changing around every 4 hours.

 Toddlers over 12 months usually need changing around 4 times a day - depending on when they dirty their nappy.